TheGazette/DevDocs/mygazette/save-notice.md

 [Home](../home.md)
 # Saved notice #

 Authenticated users can save notices to the My Gazette area for future reference.
-For more info, please refer to [registration](../authentication/registration.md) and [signing-in](../authentication/sign-in.md).
+For more info, please refer to [creating an account](../authentication/registration.md) and [signing-in](../authentication/sign-in.md).

 ## Related Resources ##